 The World Bank warns permanent stagflation faces euro-currency countries.
 Countering the threat, the European Central Bank (ECB) sets to unleash a round of quantitative easing (QE), which means creating money to buy financial assets, including government bonds.

 Retailers in Delay-Negotiating Mode Risk Losing Valuable Data Access, UMD Smith Experts Say

 Officials are applying social media, such as the CDC Emergency Twitter handle, to disseminate Ebola-related information and using wireless networks to track and predict outbreak patterns and locate individuals exposed to the virus.
 Companies concurrently are monitoring for threats to their supply chains, such as the Ivory Coast cocoa supply.

-Attention: Business and marketing reporters and editors
+Attention: Financial and economic reporters and editors

 About the University of Maryland's Robert H. Smith School of Business